-I don’t know much about Meketa Group, other than the fact that they have a fantastic library of their own white papers on their website.
+I don’t know much about Meketa Group, other than the fact they have a fantastic library of their own white papers on their website.
 The papers all well structured, clear, logical, and I always come out having learned something after reading them.
-A diamond in the rough, but a great resource.
+A diamond in the rough, and a great resource.

 Step 1) Read this post, called The Psychology of Money.